emilekoffi/Melocoton/README.md

 **What does Amazon's Choice means ?**
 Amazon's Choice makes it easy to discover products that other customers frequently choose for similar purchasing needs.
 Featured products like Amazon's Choice are rated highly by our customers, are available for immediate shipment and are well-priced.

-**How many sales are enough to be considers thats a products sells well ?**
-The targeted sales volumes is at least 500 sales monthly.

 **What are the reviews standards ?
 What is the thereshold ?**
 Reviews on Amazon are classified with stars, 5 stars being the most positive review possible, 0 the least.